LilStick-Tutorials/advanced-material-tutorial/README.md

-# Lil Stick's Advanced Material Tutorial
+# Lil Stick's Custom Advanced Material Tutorial

 ## Step 1
 Open your in game console by pressing the ` key.